 Houston Medical Waste Disposal

-The benefits of proper Medical Waste Disposal are:
+Some great benefits of proper Medical Waste Disposal are:

-o Helps offer an aesthetically pleasing atmosphere
+o Helps provide an aesthetically pleasing atmosphere

 o Reduces odors and other unpleasant sights.

-o Attracts fewer insects and does not attract animals
+o Attracts fewer insects and attract animals

-WHO IS AT RISK?
+That is AT RISK?